-When you save a post as a Post Template, its layout, structure, content and all style elements are saved.
+When you save a post as a Template, its layout, structure, content, and all style elements are saved.

 When making a new post, you can create new templates or choose saved templates.
-Your Post Style and grid system will automatically update after you have chosen a template.
+Your style and layout grid will automatically update after you have chosen a template.

-Depending on the template you have chosen, you may only need to change the content to complete your post.
+Depending on the chosen template, you may only need to change the content to complete the post.

-How do I save a post as a template?
+How to save a post as a template?

-Why do Post Templates contain placeholders instead of original images?
+Why do Templates contain placeholders instead of original images?

-An image can not be saved for a snippet or a post template for technical reasons.
+An image can not be saved for a component or a template.
 Foremost, post templates are designed to save and reproduce a layout of your post.
-We believe that using the same images in different posts is rarely required.
-When saving a post template, images are substituted by placeholders to keep your post structure solid.
+Using the same images in different posts is rarely required.
+When saving a template, images are substituted by placeholders to keep your post structure solid.

-You can access your post templates HTML-code from your account at editor.setka.io.
-Open the Post Style in which your template was made and click the Template tab on the left of the screen.
+You can access your post templates HTML-code from your Setka Account.
+Open the "Style" in which the template was made and click the "Templates" tab on the left side of the screen.
 Here you can rename or delete the template and edit the code.